 Dealing with employees can be one of the most challenging aspects of small business ownership, but it can also be one of the most rewarding – HOW you ask?

 Let’s start with a little history.
 Did you know that disengaged employees (estimated at 70% of the workforce) cost the US Economy around 370 Billion each year?
 That’s a lot of money and it’s coming out of YOUR pockets.
 Every time that revolving employee door turns it costs you money with onboarding costs, orientation time, and a host of other expenses depending on the type of business you have.

 Your business doesn’t have to experience those extremes if you’re willing to implement a few changes in the workplace that will help keep your employees engaged and happy to work in YOUR business.

 - CREATE A CULTURE OF EDUCATION: Humans have a natural tendency to want to improve and get better.
-Providing opportunities for growth within your organization can go a long ways towards keeping your staff members engaged.
+Providing opportunities for growth within your organization can go a long way toward keeping your staff members engaged.
 When people feel as if they are growing, they tend to be more involved and usually deliver superior service.

 - SET TIME ASIDE FOR REGULAR MEETINGS: Just the thought of 'another' meeting can make many people run for cover!
-But having regular weekly meetings with your team can insure that you all stay connected and focused on the same desired end result.
-These weekly meetings should contain positive feedback on past performances, any news of changes in your industry and a time for the team to share openly.
-Weekly meetings keep your team engaged, educated and ready to take your service to the next level.
+But having regular weekly meetings with your team can ensure that you all stay connected and focused on the same desired end result.
+These weekly meetings should contain positive feedback on past performances, any news of changes in your industry, and a time for the team to share openly.
+Weekly meetings keep your team engaged, educated, and ready to take your service to the next level.